siddharths067/HuHubaProject/README.md

 I guess there is nothing else more to explain.

+Works for both foreground and background as per FCM google-services.json norms.

 ##Deploying on GAE
 Just upload it and activate billing for your account.

+##Running on local server
+python helloworld.py

+that's it
+runs on localhost port 8081